 2 Cans Water

-Brown chuck steak in butter.
+Brown chuck steak.
 Add the rest of the ingredients.

 Recipe By:Charlie Capps